RU2018-CS520/Assignment1-Path-Planning-and-Search-Algorithms/docs/description.md

 (row, col) start: start point, default (0, 0)
-(row, col) goal: destination, default (rows-1, cols-1) bool isBuilt: True: has built up walls, do NOT build it again; False: empty maze, call function build() before solove it
+(row, col) goal: destination, default (rows-1, cols-1) bool isBuilt: True: has built up walls, do NOT build it again; False: empty maze, call function build() before solove it int rootNum in [0 : inf]: record of the root, used in beam search bool solvable: True: there must be a path.
+False: no path or untested(check maze.score) int or float score in [0 : inf]: objectiveFunction(maze) class maze teleported: previous root maze, used in beamAnneal. last for only 1 generation
 ```

 **member funcs:**